mertbakir/resume-a4/README.md

 Copy the ```\assets``` folder under the ```exampleSite``` directory if you like to make simple modifications.
 ### Avatar

 Set avatar link in `config.yaml`, you may keep the image under `static` folder.
+You can set it as ```false``` if you don't want to add a picture.

 ### Publications

 You can change `style` of the `publications` feature in the config file.
 There are options for APA and IEEE standards.
 Report me on gitlab or send a merge requests if standarts are erroneous.
 I'm no expert on citation standarts.

+## Print | Save As PDF

+There is a snippet in the ```exampleSite\assets\custom.scss``` file for printing the href attribute.
+It's not included as default.
+Because "save as pdf" is way more common usage than a hard copy.
+Also, I wouldn't prefer printing a long url on a hard copy.

+If you don't like the result of "save as pdf" in Mozilla Firefox, try Chrome or a Chromium-based browser.
+Probably, because Firefox doesn't support [this](https://developer.mozilla.org/en-US/docs/Web/CSS/%40page/size).

 # License